 My research focuses on developing and applying actionable analytics to solve health and humanitarian problems.
 I am interested in pursuing a diverse set of applications that are unified by my theoretical interests, which primarily focus on the interface between predictive and prescriptive analytics.
 I am particularly motivated by global and planetary health because I believe these areas have potential for significant practical impact, while motivating novel problem-driven theory at the intersection of optimization and machine learning.

-My work has been recognized by the Institute for Operations Research and the Management Sciences (INFORMS): once been runner-up (2020) and twice finalist (2021, 2022) for the Pierskalla Best Paper Award, honorable mention for the Doing Good with Good OR Paper competition (2021), and as a PhD student, I won the Seth Bonder Scholarship for Applied Operations Research in Health Services (2017).
+My work has been recognized by the Institute for Operations Research and the Management Sciences (INFORMS): once winner (2024), one runner-up (2020), and twice finalist (2021, 2022) for the Pierskalla Best Paper Award, honorable mention for the Doing Good with Good OR Paper competition (2021), and as a PhD student, I won the Seth Bonder Scholarship for Applied Operations Research in Health Services (2017).

-I received my B.Sc. in Mathematics and Statistics from Acadia University, and my Ph.D. in Operations Research from the University of Toronto.
-Prior to joining the University of Wisconsin, I was a postdoctoral associate with the Humanitarian Supply Chain Lab and the Center for Transportation and Logistics at MIT.
+I received a B.Sc. in Mathematics and Statistics from Acadia University, a Ph.D. in Operations Research from the University of Toronto, and I was a postdoctoral associate with the Humanitarian Supply Chain Lab and the Center for Transportation and Logistics at MIT.
+Prior to joining the University of Ottawa, I was an Assistant Professor in the Department of Industrial and Systems Engineering and an Affiliated Faculty in the BerbeeWalsh Department of Emergency Medicine at the University of Wisconsin Madison.